calindoran/Selenium_Java_Demo/README.md

 # Selenium Java Demo #
- Basic webdriver for automated testing with Selenium, written in Java.
+ Basic webdriver for automated testing with Selenium on the Amazon.com, written in Java.